Danpav1/Humans-AliensGame/README.md

 **What will you do if one or more team members are not doing their share of the work?**

-Example answer: We are aware of the difference in ability among the team members.
+Answer: We are aware of the difference in ability among the team members.
 While picking the tasks (according to the answer for the above question), some member can consider take less work.
 As long as everybody keeps positive and constant communication with the whole team, changes can be